-The first three coaches of the German national team held the position for a combined period of fifty-two years, overseeing the development of a squad that gradually turned into one of the world’s leading footballing powers.
-The Nationalmannschaft won three major trophies up to and including the tenure of Helmut Schön in 1978, with two FIFA World Cups in 1954 and 1974 and the UEFA European Championship trophy in 1972.
+The first three coaches of the German national team would hold the position for a combined period of fifty-two years, overseeing the development of a squad that gradually turned into one of the world’s leading footballing powers.
+The Nationalmannschaft won three major trophies in the time up to and including the tenure of Helmut Schön in 1978, with two FIFA World Cups in 1954 and 1974 and the UEFA European Championship trophy in 1972.

-The first fifty-two years represented a great continuity in the running of the German national team: when the first incumbent Professor Otto Nerz was replaced in 1936 it was with his assistant Sepp Herberger, who held the reins for an astonishing twenty-eight years straddling the Second World War – winning the FIFA World Cup in 1954 – before he too was replaced with his own assistant Helmut Schön.
-Schön held the post for twelve years, becoming the most successful Nationaltrainer in leading the side to both the European and World titles in 1972 and 1974 before he was followed by his assistant Jupp Derwall in 1978.
+This period represented a great continuity in the running of the German national team.
+When the first incumbent Professor Otto Nerz was replaced in 1936 it was with his assistant Sepp Herberger, who held the reins for an astonishing twenty-eight years straddling the Second World War – winning the FIFA World Cup in 1954 – before he too was replaced with his own assistant Helmut Schön.
+Schön himself held the post for twelve years, becoming the most successful Nationaltrainer in leading the side to both the European and World titles in 1972 and 1974 before he was followed by his assistant Jupp Derwall in 1978.

 Prof. Dr. Otto Nerz (1892–1949)